hotosm/osm-merge/docs/highways.md

 * smoothness=good
 * surface=gravel

 Note that the name is spelled wrong.
+Here is a document on how to [validating in JOSM](validating.md) for much more detail.

 #### Splitting Highways